HemalathaRamanujam2022/us_accidents_analysis/README.md

 -   Google Looker Studio for publishing the reports visualized using data from the DW.

--   Dataproc cluster inside GCP to run the Pyspark job.
+-   Dataproc cluster inside GCP to run the PySpark job.

 2. Terraform ( https://www.terraform.io/ ) Infrastructure as a Code
-    tool was used for creating the GCP resources to add human error and improve deployment operations.
+    tool was used for creating the GCP resources to avoid human error and improve deployment operations.

 3. Mage.ai ( <https://www.mage.ai/> ) as the workflow orchestration